gregmalcolm/python_koans/README.rst

 The Python Koans is a made up of about 2/3 Ruby Koans ported material and 1/3 Python specific tests.
 The content ported from Ruby Koans includes all the assignment projects.

-Content for Python 3 is a little different to the Python 2 flavor due to big changes between the two different versions of the language  For example, in the Python 2 variant the differences between old and new style classes are covered.
+Content for Python 3 is a little different to the Python 2 flavor due to big changes between the two different versions of the language.
+For example, in the Python 2 variant the differences between old and new style classes are covered.
 This loses relevance in in the Python 3 version, but there are some extra tests covering new functionality.

 Finding More Koan Projects